Visualizing Privacy-Relevant Data Flows in Android Applications: Introduction

 Any software that reaches the European market has to adhere to the General Data Protection Regulation (GDPR)~\cite{gdpr}, known as the \textit{toughest privacy and security law in the world}~\cite{whatisgdpr}.
 Moreover, with the EU's Cyber Resilience Act (CRA)~\cite{cra} on the horizon, software developers will soon face the challenge of writing code that complies with stricter security and privacy standards.
 These regulations extend to mobile applications that gather data from users in the EU.

 The GDPR defines personal data as \textit{any information relating to an identified or identifiable natural person, a data subject}, and imposes obligations on the access, storage and processing of such data.
 Under the GDPR, data protection violations can result in severe financial penalties~\cite{penalties}.
-If these violations cause vulnerabilities and data leaks, additional fines may be levied under the CRA.
-Companies thus must identify and secure security-critical data-processing code, and prioritize testing efforts accordingly.
-The main challenge is identifying this sensitive code early in the development lifecycle.
+If these vulnerabilities and data leaks cause volations, additional fines may be levied under the CRA.
+Companies thus must identify and secure privacy-critical data-processing code, and prioritize testing efforts accordingly.

 The growing demand for privacy by design~\cite{pbd}, both by end users and by the GDPR, necessitates that app developers use state-of-the-art technical measures to protect their users’ privacy.
 The legal description of the GDPR is very complex and lengthy and hence it can be difficult for app developers to understand.
 Since they lack legal expertise, app developers may be left wondering which technical measures need to be taken for which categories of user input data.
 In Android, merely including data-hungry third-party libraries may result in inadvertent data sharing~\cite{6979855}, highlighting the importance of careful consideration in app development.